tzxiang/Py3Yael/README.md

 ## Description

 Yael is a library implementing computationally intensive functions used in large scale image retrieval, such as neighbor search, clustering and inverted files.
 The library offers interfaces for C, Python and Matlab.
 Here, we only focus on C and Python interfaces.
-This is just for

 - *Py2_yael_v438*: original version 4.38 which supports python 2.x
 - *py3_yael_v438*: modified version 4.38 which support python 3.x